 - Relevant Contracts Tax (RCT).
 This tax applies to certain payments made by principal contractors to subcontractors for performing activities on their behalf.
 The industries to which this tax is applicable are forestry, construction, and meat processing.

 - PAYE for employers.
 If you have employees, you need to operate a payroll system.
 It’s your responsibility to deduct the PAYE tax, USC, and PRSI from employee wages.

 Apart from knowing your taxes, it’s important to file your Annual Returns in a timely manner and avoid fines.

 The company’s Annual Return Date is allocated to each company upon incorporation, and you can check it via the CRO Search Facility.

 The process of setting up an Irish Limited Company is pretty straightforward, and this breakdown will point you in the right direction.
 You will be able to take your ideas off the ground, and we can take care of the rest.
 We’re experts at the incorporation process, so you can look forward to running your own business.

 9. Open a bank account

 Once you’ve set up your company, you’ll want to open a bank account.
 Having a bank account for your business means you can keep your personal affairs separate.
-If you’re not sure about the different banks in Ireland, take a look at our guide on business bank accounts in Ireland.
+If you’re unsure about the different banks in Ireland, look at Accountant Online’s guide on business bank accounts in Ireland.